Miigget/guardian_fetch_content/README.md

 - ✅ **Type Hints**: Full type annotations for better code clarity
 - ✅ **Code Quality**: PEP-8 compliance, security scanning with Bandit

-## 🛠 Installation & Setup

-- **Need a guided walkthrough?** Follow the instructions in [`QUICKSTART.md`](./QUICKSTART.md) for cloning the repo, installing dependencies, configuring `.env`, and running smoke tests.
-- **Environment variables.** Copy `env_template.txt` to `.env`, then fill in your Guardian API key and (optionally) AWS credentials.
-Quickstart explains every field in plain language.
-- **Prerequisites recap.** Python 3.8+, a Guardian API key, and AWS credentials only if you plan to push data to Kinesis.
-Mock mode works without AWS access.

 ## ⚙️ Configuration

-The application is configured entirely through environment variables. `env_template.txt` and the Quick Start Guide explain each field in detail; the snippets below highlight the most important values so you can quickly see what's available.
+The application is configured entirely through environment variables. `env_template.txt` and the [`QUICKSTART.md`](./QUICKSTART.md) explain each field in detail, the snippets below highlight the most important values so you can quickly see what's available.

 ### Required Configuration